Our Science

 Wearable Sensor Technology and Fall Risk

-What it means for your practice
+What it changes in your practice.

 Align the whole team

-Make follow-ups simpler
+Make follow-ups effortless